vigneshbalu33/Portfolio/README.md

 - 📫 Reach me **vigneshbalu33@gmail.com**
               **vigneshbalu33@zohomail.com**
-- 📄 want Know more About myself??
+- 📄 Want to know more details About myself??
 Kindly check the portfolio website..

 - ⚡ Fun fact **Love to Learn new Things..
 Intrest to learn Linux...**
  And  The portfolio that you are watching is not fully created by me..i know some basics and i applied lot of changes from original as per my convenience..